 “What, you mean they’re actually bidding against each other for the fossils?”
 Blue asks.
 “Why not just share them?

 “Can’t,” Ryback says.
 “The private funders either want them for their collection, which puts them at odds with the museum, or for their research, which can take years.
-The museum doesn’t mind buying them second-hand from anyone that doesn’t need them anymore, but they have a strong interest in whole specimen, which means they have to bid aggressively.
+The museum doesn’t mind buying them second-hand from anyone that doesn’t need them anymore, but they have a strong interest in whole specimens, which means they have to bid aggressively.
 And whatever the Cinnabar folks do with them, it doesn’t leave much behind, so they’re at odds with everyone.”

 Ryback grins and rubs his neck.
 “Well, that’s a question for a different set of folks.
 They must think they can do more though, because they bid top dollar for them.
 It’s actually gotten to be something of a problem, since the mountain chain itself belongs to Pewter, Cerulean, and Viridian depending on where the dig sites are.
 Each one’s been trying to get exclusive rights to diggers on their portion of land, but for now a compromise of third party security and collaboration seems to be working.”

 They reach a dig site that has about a dozen people working in it.
 A wide area is cordoned off to isolate a group of fossils embedded in the earth.
 “We use hammers and chisels to dig the ground up and find some fossils, and if it’s small, bag it.”
 Ryback says.
 “Every so often though we find something big, or in lots of pieces, like this one.”